-- 1. IN COMPLIANCE, LFG collection and control system is installed and maintained. - 2.
+- 1. IN COMPLIANCE.
+LFG collection and control system is installed and maintained. - 2.
 IN COMPLIANCE.
 Collected LFG is routed to a control system.
 Most of the gas is sent to Sumpter Energy and burned in the engines.
 Any excess gas not combusted in the engines is burned in the flares.

 - 1. IN COMPLIANCE.
-Surface emission monitoring is conducted quarterly to determine if methane concentrations exceed 500 ppm above background. - 2.
+Surface emission monitoring is conducted quarterly to determine if methane concentrations exceed 500 ppm above background.
+Currently, Monitoring Control and Compliance, Inc. is contracted to perform the quarterly surface monitoring. - 2.
 IN COMPLIANCE.
 Surface emission monitoring for methane is conducted in accordance with the procedures outlined in 40 CFR 60.753(d).
 Readings over 500 ppm above background are marked as exceedances and corrective actions are taken.
 The facility is then required to re-monitor the area and take additional corrective actions, if necessary, until the methane levels measure below 500 ppm.
 If the facility follows the corrective action and monitoring procedures within the time periods listed in this condition, then the exceedance is not a violation of the operational requirements of 40 CFR 60.753(d).
 During this compliance period, the facility appears to be in substantial compliance with these requirements. - 3.
 IN COMPLIANCE.
 Surface emission monitoring for methane is done with the instrumentation specifications and procedures required by 40 CFR 60.755(c). - 4.
 IN COMPLIANCE.
 All required records of quarterly surface monitoring area are maintained, as required.
-These records include: the route traversed during monitoring; areas not monitored and the reason why they were not monitored; visual observations indicating elevated levels of LFG; location and concentration of any reading above 500 ppm above background; and meteorological conditions at time monitoring was performed. - 5.
-NOT APPLICABLE.
+These records include: the route traversed during monitoring; areas not monitored and the reason why they were not monitored; visual observations indicating elevated levels of LFG; location and concentration of any reading above 500 ppm above background; and meteorological conditions at time monitoring was performed.
+5. NOT APPLICABLE.
 This condition applies to closed landfills.
 Carleton Farms is an active landfill.

 - 1. IN COMPLIANCE.
 Facility implements a program to monitor cover integrity on a monthly basis and make repairs as needed.
 Records are maintained and were provided to AQD during this inspection.
-The most frequent issue noted in the monthly records was erosion in various areas throughout the landfill, which I also visually observed during this inspection and my previous inspection in June 2018.
-Erosion was most notable along the east slopes near Cells 212 and 213; the facility is scheduled to perform reseeding along the slopes of Cells 212 and 213 in the fall of 2019 to help control the erosion. - 2.
+The most frequent issue noted in the monthly records was erosion in various areas throughout the landfill.
+I also visually observed some erosion rills on the east and north slopes during the inspection, though there was noticeable improvement compared to observations made during on-site inspections performed in 2018 and 2019. - 2.
 IN COMPLIANCE.
 Facility maintains up-to-date records of design capacity, amount of solid waste in-place, and yearly waste acceptance rate.
 These records were provided during the inspection.
-The design capacity is 72,940,868 Mgs; through 2018, the facility had 17,097,618 Mgs (18,807,380 short tons) of waste in place.
-The facility accepted 1,049,558 Mgs of waste in 2018. - 3.
+The design capacity is 72,940,868 Mgs; through 2019, the facility had 18,109,126 Mgs (19,961,894 short tons) of waste in place.
+The facility accepted 1,083,013 Mgs (1,193,817 short tons) of waste in 2019. - 3.
 IN COMPLIANCE.
 NMOC emission rate is calculated and recorded on an annual basis.
-Facility reported NMOC emissions of 27.33 tons in its 2018 MAERS. - 4.
+Facility reported NMOC emissions of 30.42 tons in its 2019 MAERS. - 4.
 NOT EVALUATED.
 The facility ceased recirculating leachate in late 2018 and currently uses pond water for dust control.
 AQD did not evaluate this condition at the time of inspection.
 This condition, if applicable, will be evaluated during the next compliance inspection.